 Figure 7 presents the predicted probability of a pre-crisis in the UK for the EWA aggregation rule with the contribution of the experts to the forecast.
 The dashed line is the pre-crisis period we are seeking to predict.
 The probability of being in a pre-crisis in 2004 rises very quickly.
 The probability of a subsequent crisis is very low after the Great Financial crisis except for a peak in 2011.
 Table 3 shows that the EWA rule performs well and just like in the case of France, it performs better than the other rules (unreported).
-Two experts are doing most of the work: the GAM37 and the Logit risk Lrisk38.
+Two experts are doing most of the work: the GAM39 and the Logit risk Lrisk40.
 It is the GAM expert that gives the signal before the 2008 crisis.
 That expert combines information on the housing market and on long term interest rate.
 The second expert Lrisk reflects risk taking.
 The algorithm can also predict well the crisis two year ahead as shown in Figure 18 in the Appendix.
-The model giving the signal in that case is Lval39, which reflects valuations in different asset markets and risk taking.
-Figure 19 and Figure 20 in the Appendix show respectively the average and the cumulative loss of the experts.
-Interestingly, the GAM expert has about the same average loss as the EWA.
-They both greatly outperform the other experts.
-The performance of our aggregation rule is evident when one compares its forecast to a subset of the experts as in Figure 21.
+The model giving the signal in that case is Lval41, which reflects valuations in different asset markets and risk taking.
+Figure 19 and

-37GAM's variables are long-term interest rate and Price-to-rent.
+39GAM's variables are long-term interest rate and Price-to-rent.

-38Lrisk's variables are VXO, Risk Appetite, Equity Holding.
+40Lrisk's variables are VXO, Risk Appetite, Equity Holding.

-39Lval's variables are Share price index, Real Estate price, Global Factor in Asset Prices, Short-term interest rate, long-term interest rate, dollar effective exchange rate.
+41Lval's variables are Share price index, Real Estate price, Global Factor in Asset Prices, Short-term interest rate, long-term interest rate, dollar effective exchange rate.

 Online Aggregation Rule RMSE AUROC

-00 0

 EWA 0.29 0.92

 Best convex combination 0.29 0.94

 Uniform 0.43 0.66